VCityTeam/UD-SV/Install.md

  * OSX :
    ````
       unset PYTHONPATH
-      virtualenv venv      # Make sure this was installed with pip3
+      virtualenv -p python3 venv      # Make sure this was installed with pip3
    ````
  * Ubuntu :
    ````